Hera (space mission): Mars flyby

 Hera performed a gravity assist at Mars on 12 March 2025, coming at a distance of 5,000 km (3,100 mi) from the surface.
 As part of the flyby, the spacecraft spent some time observing the Martian moon Deimos, imaging it from distance of 1,000 km (620 mi) and having its closest approach at 300 km (190 mi) away.
 During the flyby, Hera also autonomously locked onto impact craters and other surface features on Mars to track them over time, in a full-scale test of the autonomous navigation techniques it will use to navigate around its targets.

+Hera's observations of Deimos revealed previously unobserved outlines of ancient craters buried beneath a dust layer.
+These data were used in a study, published in Nature Astronomy in 2026, that simulated various scenarios of the moon's past and composition.
+The researches concluded that Deimos is most likely a rubble pile body which has been dramatically reshaped by a slanting impact of a 320-m-wide asteroid, resulting in a 10 km basin around the moon's south pole and a thick layer of dust on its surface.

 Cruise through the main asteroid belt

 On 11 May 2025, the mission has captured images of the asteroid (1126) Otero from a distance of approximately 3 million km and on 19 July 2025 of the asteroid (18805) Kellyday from a distance of approximately 6 million km in order to perform instrument tests and to demonstrate agile spacecraft operations useful for planetary defence.
 In October 2025, ESA announced that Hera was on track to arrive at Didymos in November 2026—a month earlier than originally planned.
 Between 25 October and 1 November 2025, Hera was passing through the cometary tail of the third known interstellar object, the comet 3I/ATLAS.
 The spacecraft flew 8.2 million km from the tail's central axis.

+In March 2026, Hera successfully performed its second deep-space maneuver, burning 123 kg of hydrazine and changing its velocity by 367 m/s.
+This was the mission's largest maneuver in terms of fuel consumption.
+Over two weeks in June and July 2026, ESA upgraded Hera's software, making the spacecraft ready for its asteroid phase.